Overweight and Obesity

 • Add lemon wedges or small amounts of 100% fruit juice to water to provide varieties in flavour.

-• Sugars and fats in pre-prepared hot and cold coffee and tea beverages add calories; choosing plain coffee or tea and adding milk and/or a small amount of sugar to suit individual tastes can reduce calories for the day.
+• Choosing plain coffee or tea more often and adding milk and/or a small amount of sugar to suit individual tastes rather than purchasing pre-prepared hot and cold coffee and tea beverages.

 A healthy lifestyle includes balanced diet, regular activity